Read in:

 }

-There's one central app struct in cmd/server/ that holds everything: database connections, storage clients, Telegram sessions, caches.
-It implicitly satisfies every Env interface across all use cases — Go's duck typing handles this automatically.
+In cmd/server/ there is one central app struct that holds everything: database connections, storage clients, Telegram sessions, caches.
+It implicitly satisfies every Env interface at once; Go duck typing does that automatically.

-func (a *app) HideNotes(ctx context.Context, input model.HideNotesInput) (model.HideNotesOrErrorPayload, error) {
+func (r *queryResolver) HideNotes(ctx context.Context, input model.HideNotesInput) (model.HideNotesOrErrorPayload, error) {

 }